-10.7 Commercial innovation: business transformation
+10.7 Commercial Innovation: business transformation

-As part of UK Power Networks, we have made a significant improvement in our performance since the change in ownership in 2010.
+UK Power Networks has made a significant improvement in its performance since the change in ownership in 2010.
 This has been achieved by introducing clear business objectives which are continuously monitored, focusing on what is important to our stakeholders and introducing innovative business, commercial and technical solutions.
-We have had three distinct phases of our evolution; separate our operations and systems from the previous owners, reset and improve performance and transform as shown in Figure 34.
+We have had three distinct phases of our evolution; separate our operations and systems from the previous owners, reset and improve performance and transform as shown in Figure 56.
 Two stages of this evolution have been completed.

-Figure 34 Key stages of UK Power Networks' evolution
+Figure 56 Key stages of UK Power Networks' evolution

 Our change journey is not yet complete, and in particular we still have improvements to make in customer service and in direct cost efficiency.
-With these goals in mind, early in 2013 a £50million Business Transformation project across the UK Power Networks electricity distribution group, which is funded by shareholders.
+With these goals in mind, early in 2013 we launched a £50million business transformation project, which is funded by our shareholders.